rigetti/forest-benchmarking/docs/superoperator_representations.md

 * The Choi matrix of a unitary process always has rank 1.
 * The superoperator / Liouville representation of a unitary process is always full rank.
 * The eigenvalues of a Choi matrix give you an upper bound to the probability a particular (canonical) Kraus operator will occur (generally that probability depends on the state).
-This is helpful when sampling Kraus operators (you can test for which occurred accoridng to the order of these eigenvalues).
+This is helpful when sampling Kraus operators (you can test for which occurred according to the order of these eigenvalues).
 * The $\chi$ matrix (in the Pauli basis) is very convenient for computing the result of Pauli twirling or Clifford twirling the corresponding process.

 ### Unitary Channels or Gates